 - A ceramic dish marked dP and purchased some years ago on the 16 Hands Studio Tour rests on a mantel in Yorkshire, England.

-- Maya, a four-year-old who lives at Anahata Community, was visiting the Wells family with her dad and friend Unica, six years old.
-Maya was taken aback by the forehead of the host, your author, which was red and scaly from medicine prescribed by the dermatologist for pre-cancerous lesions.
+- Maya, a four-year-old living at Anahata Community, was visiting the Wells family with her dad and friend Unica, six years old.
+Maya was taken aback by the forehead of the host, your author, which was red and scaly from medicine prescribed by the dermatologist.
 Coincidentally the girls had been playing Hospital Worker, so the younger found a dandelion flower and began rubbing it on the skin as she swayed while chanting, “Mother Gaia, heal this wound.”
-Afterward her colleague gently rubbed it with a leaf.
-Maya then held up a pair of fingers and proclaimed: “Two days.”
+Afterward her colleague gently rubbed it with a leaf, held up a pair of fingers, and proclaimed: “Two days.”

 - A beautician combed out a child’s matted hair and gave her a haircut.
 “I can’t pay for it,” said the mother, who departed with her offspring.
-(Someone else covered the bill later.)
+(Someone else covered the bill.)